Leafcutter ant: Colony hierarchy

-In a mature leafcutter colony, ants are divided into castes, based mostly on size, that perform different functions.
-Acromyrmex and Atta exhibit a high degree of biological polymorphism, four castes being present in established colonies—minims, minors, mediae, and majors.
+In leafcutter colonies, ants are divided into castes, based mostly on size, that perform different functions.
+Acromyrmex and Atta exhibit a high degree of polymorphism, four castes being present in established colonies — minims, minors, mediae, and majors.
 Majors are also known as soldiers or dinergates.
 Atta ants are more polymorphic than Acromyrmex, meaning comparatively less difference occurs in size from the smallest to largest types of Acromyrmex.